doldecomp/dolsdk2001/README.md

 # Dolphin SDK 2001 Libraries

-Decompilation of the archive library files of the 5/23/2001 (estimated based on build date of the libraries) version of the Dolphin SDK.
+Decompilation of the archive library files of the 5/22/2001 version of the Dolphin SDK.

 ## Compatibility